dpankros/uiuc_cs513_project/part_1.md

 #### `MenuPage`

-The schema for this table is as follows:
+The schema and supplementary information for this table is as follows:

 | Table    | Column               | Type     | Null Count | Domain                |
 |----------|----------------------|----------|------------|-----------------------|